| |

 Space these parallel channels about 1/3 of an inch apart.

 Then come back over it with the flat blade.
-Presto, you
+Presto - you

 can strip any thick stubborn paint with very little muscle.